cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-server/encryptor-config.md

 Type: `array of strings`

 Description: defines all table's columns in order how they were declared in the database.
-AcraServer doesn't require access to the database or configuring access to database.
-So it can't get database's metadata with tables' schemas and works fully as transparent SQL proxy.
+AcraServer works as fully transparent proxy and doesn't access to the database's metadata with tables' schemas.

-So, it's important to declare correct order of columns due to it is only one way how to process queries like `SELECT * FROM table1` or `INSERT INTO table1 VALUES (...)`.
-In first query it helps to understand how much and which columns expect from the database, how to expand `*` value.
-In the second query it helps support `INSERT` command without explicitly declared columns due to omitted section between table name `table1` and `VALUES` as it could be `INSERT INTO table1 (column1, column2) VALUES(<value1>, <value2>)` with explicitly declared columns and order.
+It's important to declare a correct order of columns as it is the only way to process queries like `SELECT * FROM table1` or `INSERT INTO table1 VALUES (...)`.
+For the first query, correct order helps to understand how much and which columns are expected from the database, how to expand `*` value.
+For the second query, it helps to support `INSERT` command without explicitly declared columns due to omitted section between table name `table1` and `VALUES` as it could be `INSERT INTO table1 (column1, column2) VALUES(<value1>, <value2>)` with explicitly declared columns and order.